RoyalTejShinde1993/Google-IT-Automation-with-Python/Crash Course on Python/Module-Week-2/Practice quiz_Expressions and variables.md

 	tip = bill * 0.15  # Multiply by 15% tip rate
 	total = bill + tip  # Sum the bill and tip share = total / 2  # Divide total by number of friends (2)

-# Output the message
     print("Each person needs to pay: " + str(round(share, 2)))  # Convert share to string and round to 2 decimal places

     Each person needs to pay: 27.19

 ## 3 This code is supposed to take two numbers, divide one by another so that the result is equal to 1, and display the result on the screen.
 Unfortunately, there is an error in the code.
 Find the error and fix it, so that the output is correct.

 		numerator = 10
 		denominator = 10       # Ensure denominator is not zero
 		if denominator != 0:
 			result = numerator / denominator
 			print(result)
 		else:
 			print("Cannot divide by zero!")

 ## 4 Combine the variables to display the sentence "How do you like Python so far?"